mnot/I-D/uri-get-off-my-lawn/draft.md

 ## Who This Document Is For

-This document's requirements primarily target a few different types of specifications:
+This document's requirements primarily target the authors of a few different types of
+specifications:

 * Protocol Extensions ("extensions") - specifications that offer new capabilities that could apply to any identifier, or to a large subset of possible identifiers; e.g., a new signature mechanism